geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 In this task, you will install the Telemetry Processor so that Adatum can begin collecting data as part of its Office Telemetry pilot project.

-1. After having completed the previous task, you should still be on the Client 1 VM (LON-CL1) and logged in as adatum\administrator.
+1. After having completed the previous task, you should still be on the Client 1 VM (LON-CL1) and logged in as **adatum\administrator**.

 2. On the taskbar, type **Telemetry** in the **Search** box.